psr7-sessions/storageless/README.md

  * having to use sticky sessions (with a "smart" load-balancer) when the storage is not centralized

+### What does this project do?

 This project tries to implement storage-less sessions and to mitigate the issues listed above.

+Most of the logic isn't finalized yet, and this is just a mockup of a [PSR-7](http://www.php-fig.org/psr/psr-7/) middleware that injects a `'session'` attribute (containing session data) into incoming requests.